John Fleming (bishop): Episcopal ministry

 Fleming was appointed Bishop-elect of Killala by Pope John Paul II on 19 February 2002.
+His initial reaction to the appointment was one of "great surprise", adding that his appointment as parish priest in St Mary's parish, Limerick, coming two days before he learned of his episcopal appointment, "must have been one of the shortest appointments in church history".
 While there had been considerable controversy among priests in the diocese, who had wanted a greater say in the choosing of a new bishop, Fleming stated that he did not foresee any tensions and that his appointment had been warmly received by the priests of the diocese.

 He was consecrated by the Archbishop of Tuam, Michael Neary, on 7 April in St Muredach's Cathedral, Ballina.

 Fleming was appointed chairman of Cura, the national episcopal crisis pregnancy agency, in February 2003, and subsequently chairman of the Finance and General Purposes Committee of the Irish Catholic Bishops' Conference (ICBC) in December 2004.
 He also chaired the National Finance Committee for the 50th International Eucharistic Congress.
 Fleming currently chairs the advisory committee for the implementation of the Charities Act 2009, the Diocesan Relationship Committee and Episcopal Commission for Planning Communications and Resources.
 He has also represented the ICBC on the International Commission for Day for Life between 2003 and 2013.